ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 For example, write to `/var/log/at/myservice` where "myservice" is the catalog id of your service.
 You should mount the `/var/log/at/myservice` directory rather than `/var/log/at`, in order to avoid conflicts with other microservices that are also writing AT events.
+Your `/var/log/at/myservice` directory will be created by Kubernetes when you mount it, if it doesn't already exist.
 We utilize Kubernetes volumes to manage the directories.
 The logDNA agent mounts the same volume in order to make events and logs available to the  LogDNA agent.
 Go [here](https://kubernetes.io/docs/concepts/storage/volumes/) to learn more about Kubernetes volumes.
-You can assume that `/var/log/at` has already been created by Kubernetes, and you only need to add the `myservice` subdirectory.

 You can write super tenant logs by writing to `stdout`.
 Alternatively, you can write them to a subdirectory in `/var/log`, such as `/var/log/myservice`.